jescott07/runge-kutta-method/README.md

 $\frac{dy_3}{dx} = 0$.
 </p>

-Using the theory of linear stability, this solution can be shown to be stable for:
+Using the theory of linear stability, is possible to show that the stable solution is given by:

 <p align="center">
 $r < r_c = \frac{P(P+b+3)}{P-b-1}$,
 </p>

-for $P=3$ and $b=-1$, $r_c = 21$ what gives the limit of stability for this parameter.
+for $P=3$ and $b=-1$, $r_c = 21$ what gives the limit of stability for this parameters.

 To solve the system of differential equations given by the Lorenz system, we write a module in $\texttt{Fortran 90} $, using the Runge-Kutta method and execute it in $\texttt{Python}$ as explained in the section above.
 In order to analyze the convergence of the solutions, we fixed $P = 3$, $b = 1$ and plotted the trajectory in the $y_1 \times y_2$ plane for two different values of $r$, $r = 10$ and $r = 30$ (as show in the figures below).
 The initial conditions were set as: